MatthijsKamstra/haxejs/01jquery/example.md

 	+ bin
 	+ src
 		- Main.hx
-	- javascript.hxml
+	- build.hxml
 ```

-## Install

-Since its put on haxelib, you can install it using the command:

-	haxelib install jQueryExtern

-and then add `-lib jQueryExtern` in the hxml.

 ## The Main.hx

 Open your favorite editor, copy/paste the code and save it in the `src` folder.

 ### DOM Traversal and Manipulation